endace/zeek-dag/README.md

     interface=endace::dag1
     lb_method=custom
     lb_procs=8
-    pin_cpus=0,1,2,3,4,5,6,7
+    ## Optionally pin worker threads
+    #pin_cpus=0,1,2,3,4,5,6,7

 Where lb_procs is the number of processes for load balancing.
-Current DAG card models support up to 32 streams/procs for load balancing in hardware, as well as hardware packet filtering and flexible steering of up to 4 capture ports/interfaces to streams (see DAG documentation).
+Current DAG card models support up to 32 streams/procs for load balancing in hardware, as well as hardware packet filtering and flexible steering of up to 4 capture ports/interfaces to streams (see [DAG documentation](https://www.endace.com/support)).

-To use with multiple DAG cards, simply add multiple worker stanzas as above.
+To use with multiple DAG cards, add multiple worker stanzas as above.

-Now start the BroControl shell like:
+Now start the BroControl shell:

     broctl

-Then start the Bro instances:
+And start the Bro instances:

     [BroControl] > deploy